IT Blog » Microsoft 365 » Which to use: Microsoft Planner or Microsoft Project?

 Microsoft Planner vs Project: Which is better?

-While Project is more expensive than Planner and more popular with those on a limited budget who don’t require advanced features, the functionality gap is closing in 2024.
-That’s due to the arrival of a premium version of Planner known as ‘New Planner’ that is generally available in Microsoft Teams.
+While Project Desktop is more expensive than Planner and more popular with those on a limited budget who don’t require advanced features, the functionality gap is closing.
+That’s due to the arrival of advanced Planner capabilities available through paid plans.

 This new version of Microsoft Planner allows you to view and assess all your work across the Microsoft 365 suite in a single location.
 Not only that but it also integrates next-generation AI, in this case Microsoft Copilot, to provide a fully scalable and collaborative project management solution for creating, managing, and completing tasks.